nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5 Input food intake

 For tracking the user's diet plan progress, the user is encouraged to track their daily food intake by entering the food name and associated macronutrients (carbohydrates, fats and proteins) in grams.
 There are a few ways to input a food intake such as using the pre-stored food values, or adding a brand new food intake.
+For Date input, the user can use the alias `d/today` as a shortcut to input today's date.
+The actions for Food Intake Item can only be performed based on past and current date.
 The different scenarios are outlined below.

 **Note:** If there are multiple food intakes with the same date and name, the food name will be automatically renamed to include a duplicate count for easy identification.
 E.g. Chicken rice, Chicken rice 2